Skip to main content

 MAMMSG

-A BIS background run reminding the console operator to start MAM (UPMAMx command to the LMAM) each time BIS is started.
-This run should be scheduled in BIS to execute each time BIS is initialized.
+A BIS background run that reminds the console operator to start MAM (via the UPMAMx keyin to LMAM) each time BIS starts.
+Schedule this run in BIS to execute at each BIS initialization.

 MAMNOT

-MAMNOT is a callable BIS routine which may be used to send events to OpCon/xps.
-Any valid OpCon/xps event may be sent using MAMNOT.
+A callable BIS routine that sends events to OpCon.
+Any valid OpCon external event can be sent using MAMNOT.

 @LDV <event-to-send>S80='<event syntax>'